catalyst-cooperative/open-energy-data-for-all/episodes/introduction.md

 changes in data formats over time.

 This lesson will use a few key open energy data sets to illustrate the arc of data analysis.
-For a start finding appropriate data for your research project, we recommend:
+We also have several recommendations to give you a start finding appropriate data for your own research project, depending on your area of interest:

 - For national-scale research, federal agencies such as the EIA, EPA and FERC all publish free and regularly-updated data.
 - For local/state-level research: some states maintain their own data portals (e.g., the